rikedyp/APLCourse/docs/Selecting-from-arrays.md

 1. What happens if you use too many or too few semicolons?

 ### Squad (A.K.A.
 "Functional") indexing
 Square-bracket indexing requires you to know the exact rank of the array and have the correct number of semicolons in your indexing expression.
-You might also notice that it is a special or [anomolous syntax](https://aplwiki.com/wiki/APL_syntax#Syntactic_elements).
+You might also notice that it is a special or [anomalous syntax](https://aplwiki.com/wiki/APL_syntax#Syntactic_elements).

 There is also an **index** function `⍺⌷⍵` which has two distinctions: